Neo-Bucket/WebFundamentals/README.md

-#copyright notice
+# copyright notice
-#Adding a line for rebasing example
+# Adding a line for rebasing example
-#One more change
+# One more change
+# Rebase Conflicting Line 1

 # Web Fundamentals on DevSite